littlemousey/frontend-exercise/client/README.md

 Run `yarn` to install the client dependencies.

-Run `yarn start` to init the developement server.
+Run `yarn start` to init the development server.

 Run `yarn test` to run the test suite.